 - Scroll to the bottom and select Save.

-Once you have done this, if you think someone else is using my Microsoft account, it might be a good idea to change your password.
+Once you have done this, if you think someone else is using my Microsoft account, it might be good to change your password.